Smiling older man with gray hair and beard wearing a navy sweater standing on a coastal path with cliffs and ocean in the background.

 Arrow Down icon

-During cataract surgery, your eye’s natural lens is removed and replaced with a monofocal intraocular lens IOL.
-This new artificial lens is selected to correct vision at a specific distance based on your needs.
-The procedure is typically performed one eye at a time, allowing your surgeon to monitor healing and visual results before completing the second eye.
+During cataract surgery, Dr. Trinidad removes the eye's natural lens and replaces it with an implantable intraocular lens (IOL).
+This artificial lens is selected based on your vision goals and is typically placed in one eye at a time so your surgeon can monitor healing and visual progress.

 What kind of vision results can I expect after monofocal lens surgery?